 All municipalities pay social assistance benefits to residents from targeted subsidies allocated to them from the national budget.
-However, since 1st January 2012 in 5 municipalities (Municipality of Akmenė, Panevėžys, Radviliškis, Raseiniai, Šilalė) Social benefit providing function was transferred to municipalities' discretion and this benefit is paid from their budgets.
+However since 1st January 2012 in 5 municipalities (Municipality of Akmenė, Panevėžys, Radviliškis, Raseiniai, Šilalė) Social benefit providing function was transferred to municipalities' discretion and this benefit is paid from their budgets.
 Thus, after the assessment of specific local conditions and circumstances these municipalities had more power in granting social assistance benefit (for example, to pay additional social assistance benefit, to reduce the amount of social assistance benefit, etc.).
-Since 1st January 2014 not only those in those five, but in all municipalities social benefit providing function was transferred to municipalities' discretion18.
+Since 1st January 2014 not only those in those five, but in all municipalities social benefit providing function was transferred to municipalities' discretion16.
 No major changes were made afterwards except of conversion to EUR in 2015.
-Since January 1st 2018, income disregards are introduced into social assistance, i.e. part of income is not taken into account when testing income.19 Regular non-contributory child benefits are excluded from the SA income test.